ga4gh/refget/docs/specification.md

   - sequences
 ```

 This schema is the *seqcol schema*, and sequence collection objects in this structure are said to be the *canonical seqcol object representation*.
+We RECOMMEND that all implementations use this as a base schema, adding additional attributes as needed but without changing the inherent attributes list, because this will allow the ultimate identifiers to be compatible across implementations.
+Adding custom attributes does not break interoperability, but changing the list of *inherent* attributes does.
+Nevertheless, implementations are still considered compliant with the general specification even if using custom schemas with custom inherent attributes.

+For more information about community-driven updates to the standard schema, see [*Footnote F8*](#f8-adding-new-schema-attributes).

+### 2. Encoding: Computing sequence digests from sequence collections

+The encoding function specifies an algorithm that takes as input a set of annotated sequences and produces a unique digest.
+This function is generally expected to be provided by local software that operates on a local set of sequences.
+These steps of the encoding process are:

+- **Step 1**.
+Organize the sequence collection data into *canonical seqcol object representation* and filter the non-inherent attributes.
+- **Step 2**.
+Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) to canonicalize the value associated with each attribute individually.
+- **Step 3**.
+Digest each canonicalized attribute value using the GA4GH digest algorithm.
+- **Step 4**.
+Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of the new seqcol object representation.
+- **Step 5**.
+Digest the final canonical representation again using the GA4GH digest algorithm.

+Example Python code for computing a seqcol digest can be found in the [tutorial for computing seqcol digests](digest_from_collection.md).
+These steps are described in more detail below:

+#### Step 1: Organize the sequence collection data into *canonical seqcol object representation*.

+We first create an object representation of the attributes of the sequence collection.
+The structure of this object is critical, and is strictly controlled by the seqcol protocol.
+It must be defined in a JSON Schema (defined in step 1).
+Then, the sequence collection object must be structured according to the schema definition.

-Here's an example of a sequence collection organized into the canonical seqcol object representation:
+Here's an example of a sequence collection organized into the canonical seqcol object representation following the minimal schema example above:

 ```json
 {